basiliszag/NFLPlaySim/README.md

 	- Defensive scheme (If a defensive formation is known to limit run yards, such as a 5-2 defense, then the net run yards will be affected negatively.)
 	- Offensive Linemen blocking ability
 3. SPECIAL TEAMS PLAYS
+Special teams plays are greatly simplified in this simulator.
 	-The chance that a field goal is missed is solely determined by the distance to the goalposts (= distance to endzone + 17 yards).
 	-The chance that a kickoff is returned for a touchdown is always 3 percent.
 Otherwise, kickoffs automatically become touchbacks (opponent's ball at their 25 yard line)
 	-Punters are assumed as total perfect machines here, due to the completely unpredictable nature of a punted football.
 A punter will always kick for 50 yards.
 If the punting team is beyond their opponent's 50 yard line, the punter will kick the ball to the opponent's 5 yard line.